AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 SR format is not strictly enforced by the SMPP protocol specification.
 It is only a recommendation described in [Appendix B](../../administration/using/sms-protocol.md#sr-error-management) of the specification.
 Because of this, some SMPP implementers format this field differently, so Adobe Campaign needs a way to extract the correct field.

-By default, it captures up to 10 alphanumeric characters after "id:".
+By default, it captures up to 10 alphanumeric characters after `id:`.

 The regex must have exactly one capture group with a part contained within parentheses.
 Parentheses must surround the ID part.
 The regex format is PCRE.

 When adjusting this setting, be sure to include as much context as possible to avoid false triggers.
-If there are specific prefixes, such as "id:" in the standard, include them in the regex.
+If there are specific prefixes, such as `id:` in the standard, include them in the regex.
 Also use word delimiters (\b) as much as possible to avoid capturing text in the middle of a word.

 Not including enough context in the regex can introduce a small security flaw: the actual content of the message can be included in the SR. If you only match a specific ID format with no context, e.g. a UUID, it may be parsing the actual text content, e.g. a UUID embedded in the text field, instead of the ID.